 The global chat feature of this bot can link a channel from your server to the bot’s global chat simply by typing

-The advertising feature of this bot allows server admins to create an advertisement for their server using
+HaileyBot’s advertising feature allows server admins to create an advertisement for their server using

 $-register, and bump it every 2 hours with

 $-bump.
-Ad bumps are sent to a designated channel on the bot’s support server, where they can be seen by over 600 users.
+Ad bumps are sent to a designated channel on the bot’s support server, where they can be seen by over 650 users.
+The channel also serves as a way to help out users who are new to Discord, or even older users who want to find a new community to join.

 On top of the standard

-$-autorole, you can make the bot automatically grant roles to new members, with the ability to set special roles for users based on your member count (for example, a special
+$-autorole, you can make the bot automatically grant roles to new members who join your server.
+HaileyBot also allows you to set special roles for users based on your server’s member count (for example, a special

-$-ban, you have the ability to ban a user by their ID, even if they aren’t in your server.
-You can also sync your server’s bans with HaileyBot’s Global Ban List - a list of users who have violated HaileyBot’s Global Ban Policy.
+$-ban command works how you would expect it to, but on top of the standard functionality of a ban command, HaileyBot can also ban a user by their ID, even if they aren’t in your server.
+Another feature of HaileyBot’s ban command is the ability to sync your server’s bans with HaileyBot’s Global Ban List – a list of users who have violated HaileyBot’s Global Ban Policy.

-$-filter is good for keeping chat clean - if you don’t want people saying certain words, just add those words to the filter and let HaileyBot do the rest of the work.
+$-filter is good for keeping chat clean – if you don’t want people saying certain words, just add those words to the filter.
+HaileyBot will take care of it from there.

 You can use